• Skip to primary navigation

 While these social events are often viewed as informal gatherings, under Ontario employment law, they are frequently considered an extension of the workplace.
 Whether it is an office holiday party or a client open house, professional standards and legal obligations remain in effect.

-Is a Work Party Considered an Extension of the Workplace?
+Is an Office Party Considered an Extension of the Workplace in Ontario?

 • Professional Expectations: Employees are expected to adhere to the same conduct policies as they would during regular business hours.